Proposed locations for Atlantis: Richat Structure, Mauritania

-Atlantic Ocean: West
+Atlantic Ocean: East

 It has been thought that when Plato wrote of the Sea of Atlantis, he may have been speaking of the area now called the Atlantic Ocean.
 The ocean's name, derived from Greek mythology, means the "Sea of Atlas".
 Plato remarked that, in describing the origins of Atlantis, this area was allotted to Poseidon.
 In Ancient Greek times the terms "Ocean" and "Atlas" both referred to the 'Giant Water' which surrounded the main landmass known at that time by the Greeks, which could be described as Eurafrasia (although this whole supercontinent was far from completely known to the Ancient Greeks), and thus this water mass was considered to be the 'end of the (known) world', for the same reason the name "Atlas" was given to the mountains near the Ocean, the Atlas Mountains, as they also denoted the 'end of the (known) world'.